scientific-dev/colormath.js/README.md

 ### Manipulation Methods

-Hex and Rgb are only supported for manipulation methods.s
+Hex and Rgb are only supported for manipulation methods.

 ```js
 // Invert a color